truenas/documentation/content/References/IPv6.md

 IPv6 addresses are split into two parts: a network (routing prefix) and a node component (interface ID).

-The network component (commonly 64 bits) is the part of the address and is used for routing.
+The network component (commonly 64 bits) is the first part of the address and is used for routing.
 This component can be split into a block for global network addresses and a block network administrators can use for subnets on an internal network.

 The node component is the second part of the IPv6 address.